 If you search on Google for celebrants or wedding officiants in BC, you’ll find no shortage of individuals and groups that offer to perform and solemnize weddings.
 One group even offers a path to become a wedding officiant in BC.

-This all just further underlines the hypocrisy of the current system however.
+This all just further underlines the hypocrisy of the current system, however.

 But beyond these few clues on their website, they bear no resemblance to what one might traditionally think of as a religion.
-The same goes for the numerous officiants and celebrants who market themselves in secular and commercial language.
+The same goes for the numerous officiants and celebrants who market themselves in secular and commercial languages.

-None of this is to criticize these individuals and organizations, or to argue that they are doing anything illegal or unethical.
+None of this is to criticize these individuals and organizations or to argue that they are doing anything illegal or unethical.
 The issue for us is that the government is willing to certify these individuals and groups to perform religious marriages but denies our application.

 But legislation takes time!

 In the longer term, we’d love to see a legislative change to mirror the system in Scotland or other jurisdictions where Humanists can perform marriages.
-But for now the government has all the tools it needs to make this possible.
+But for now, the government has all the tools it needs to make this possible.

 Take action: Sign our petition | Donate